Tomato6966/Multipurpose-discord-bot/README.md

 # Important notes and thank ❤️
+This is the sharded version of [Milrato](https://milrato.com) [(CLAN BOT SOURCE CODE - MAIN)](https://github.com/Tomato6966/Multipurpose-discord-bot), it is needed to be used, if ur bot is above 1800 Guilds! *Note, it is suggested to be used, since the beginning, as the db can't get converted from the main to the `sharded_with_mongo` version, and it really doesn't use much memory, it won't work on a replit.com tho, as it needs more resources for the shards....*

+If you want you can add a DASHBOARD too, an example how to start it, is listed in `bot.js` at the very bottom!

 First of all, thanks for using this Source Code, it was and is a ton of work to create and maintain it!
 That's why I'm asking everyone to [**donate a little bit of money**](https://donate.milrato.dev) or if that's not possible, then join my [Discord Server](https://discord.gg/milrato)!